Tag Archives: Black wealth inequality

 The geographic dimension of mortgage expansion presents additional complications.
 African American homeownership is concentrated in markets where home values have historically appreciated more slowly than in majority-white submarkets.
 A recent Redfin analysis found that homes in majority-Black neighborhoods appreciated 45% less than homes in majority-white neighborhoods over a fifteen-year period, even after controlling for initial home values and location.
 This means that even substantial increases in mortgage debt may not generate proportional wealth accumulation if the underlying properties do not appreciate at competitive rates.
 The legacy of redlining, racial zoning, and exclusionary land use policies has created a geography of disadvantage where Black homeownership builds less wealth per dollar of debt than white homeownership.

 The institutional barriers to either path are equally daunting.
 African American-owned banks hold just $6.4 billion in assets, while African American credit unions hold $8.2 billion.
 Together, these institutions control less than $15 billion in lending capacity.
 If these institutions were to facilitate a $480 billion reduction in consumer credit by offering debt consolidation loans at lower rates, they would need to increase their asset base by more than thirtyfold.
 If they were to finance a $1.44 trillion increase in mortgage debt, they would need to grow nearly hundredfold.
-Neither is feasible within any realistic timeframe, meaning that any significant shift in African American debt composition must flow through institutions owned by other communities,
+Neither is feasible within any realistic timeframe, meaning that any significant shift in African American debt composition must flow through institutions owned by other communities, the same institutions whose discriminatory practices and wealth extraction mechanisms created the current imbalance.

 There are no African American-owned credit card companies, no Black-controlled mortgage servicers of scale, no African American commercial banks with the balance sheet capacity to originate billions in mortgage debt.
 This institutional void means that even if African American households collectively decided to restructure their debt profiles, they would lack the institutional infrastructure to execute that restructuring on their own terms.
 Every loan refinanced, every new mortgage originated, every credit card balance transferred would enrich institutions outside the community, perpetuating the extraction cycle even as households attempted to escape it.